-The process is the same if you’re submitting a proposal to the enduring competition or a themed competition.
+The process is the same if you’re submitting a proposal to the Open Call for Innovation or a themed competition.

 Select ‘Start now’ to set up your initial account.
 If you already have an account, you can skip this and go straight to the ‘Sign in’ page.

 Even if you had an account with the previous online submission portal (before November 2015), you’ll need to set up a new account now.
 There are no longer multi-user accounts.